T. C. Boyle: Influences

 Boyle has said Gabriel García Márquez is his favorite novelist.
 He is also a fan of Flannery O'Connor and Robert Coover.

 Personal life

 Boyle is married to Karen Kvashay.
 They have three children and live in Montecito near Santa Barbara, California.
 Their home was imperiled in the 2017 Thomas Fire which consumed 440 square miles and over 1,000 structures in Santa Barbara and Ventura counties, killing a firefighter in the latter.
 The fires denuded drought-stricken hillsides of vegetation and torrential rains in January 2018 subsequently dislodged immense boulders and precipitated mudslides which destroyed over one hundred homes and killed almost two dozen of his neighbors.
 Over 10,000 people were evacuated from Montecito as a result of the sequence of natural disasters.
-Boyle extensively documented both calamities on his website, and additionally in an article for The New Yorker magazine.
+Boyle extensively documented both calamities on his website, and additionally in an article for The New Yorker.